Creating custom apps

 Add your app's config to Simmate's list of registered apps:

-simmate config add 'example_app.apps.ExampleAppConfig'
+simmate config add 'example_app.config.ExampleAppConfig'

 Note